Ahamedthaiyub/OPTIMIZATION-SYSTEM/README.md

-find the difficulties that particular company . we (tech freaks) has also mentioned the distance between the place and also routed with powerbi .I’m damn surely saying that this project will definitely helpful in the big companies also.
+find the difficulties that particular company . we (tech freaks) has also mentioned the distance between the place and also routed with powerbi .I’m damn surely saying that this project will definitely helpful in the big companies also. we also used other csv files also for other companies like  google and other and that also we mentioned in the above file(HACKATHON 1,2,4)
 MODULES WE USED
 In this optimization system we have used many modules like ;
 Matplotlib